Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Do clear aligners stain over time?

-clear aligners can stain over time if they are not cleaned properly.
-The aligners are made of a clear plastic material, and certain foods or drinks, like coffee, tea, or berries, can cause stains if they get trapped inside the aligners.
+Clear aligners can stain over time if they are not cleaned properly.
+The aligners are made of a clear plastic material.
+Certain foods or drinks, like coffee, tea, or berries, can cause stains if they get trapped inside them.
+Take your aligners out when you eat or drink anything other than water to avoid stains.

 Can I wear metal or clear braces if I play sports?

-Yes, you can wear metal or clear braces while playing sports, but it’s a good idea to wear a mouthguard to protect your braces and teeth.
+Yes, you can wear metal or clear braces when you play sports, but you should wear a mouthguard to protect your braces and teeth.
 A mouthguard helps prevent damage to your braces and can protect your mouth from injuries.

 For metal braces, you may want to get a special sports mouthguard that fits over your braces.
-For clear braces, a mouthguard works the same way, but make sure it’s designed for braces to keep everything safe during contact sports.
+For clear braces, a mouthguard works the same way.
+Mouthguards designed for braces keep everything safe during contact sports.

 Do I need metal braces or clear aligners if I have overcrowding?

-Clear aligners can work for mild to moderate overcrowding, but they might not be as effective for very crowded or complicated teeth.
-Your orthodontist will help decide which option is best for you based on the amount of overcrowding and your specific needs.
+Clear aligners can work for mild to moderate overcrowding, but may not be as effective for very crowded or complicated teeth.
+We will help decide which option is best for you based on the amount of overcrowding and your specific needs.

 How often will I need to adjust my metal braces?